Barszczyk0/Notes/PortSwigger/Server_Side/SSRF/Basic_SSRF_against_another_back-end_system.md

 # Solution
 ## IP brute force
+Website has `Check stock` functionality.
 In order to find correct admin interface last digit in IP address must be brute-forced.
 |![](Images/image-6.png)|
 |:--:|
 | *Modification of request* |